Still waters run deep at Crawford

 “The lesson learned over the course of my career is that, despite your best efforts, nothing ever goes according to plan,” he says.

-It seems an odd statement for a person who has had one of those smooth careers arcs that make things look very simple.
+It seems an odd statement for a person who has had one of those smooth career arcs that make things look very simple.

 Smith has the rare distinction of having spent his entire working life at just one organization – Crawford & Company (Canada), starting out as a trainee claims adjuster straight out of university 25 years ago and steadily progressing to appointment as president in 2022.